gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

         strideToNextPieceOfData,
         offsetIntoBuffer);

-And this command tells WebGL to get data from the buffer that was last bound with gl.bindBuffer, how many components per vertex (1 - 4), what the type of data is (`BYTE`, `FLOAT`, `INT`, `UNSIGNED_SHORT`, etc...), the stride which means how many bytes to skip to get from one piece of data to the next piece of data, and an offset for how far into the buffer our data is.
+And that command tells WebGL to get data from the buffer that is currently bound to the ARRAY_BUFFER bind point, how many components per vertex (1 - 4), what the type of data is (`BYTE`, `FLOAT`, `INT`, `UNSIGNED_SHORT`, etc...), the stride which means how many bytes to skip to get from one piece of data to the next piece of data, and an offset for how far into the buffer our data is.

 Number of components is always 1 to 4.